 Former Senior Airman Robin Davis, USAF

-In October, 2017, Robin was attending the Route 91 Harvest Festival in Las Vegas, and was trampled during the mass shooting incident.
+In October, 2017, Robin was attending the Route 91 Harvest Festival in Las Vegas.
+She was trampled during the mass shooting incident.
 The pounding took its toll on her back, causing bulging discs from C4-C5, herniating discs C5-C7, bulging discs from L1-L4 and herniating the disc at L4-L5.
-After being told she would be in a wheelchair by the time she reached 50, she is currently stable and maintaining her mobility and pain levels through extensive therapy and yoga.
+Although the doctors said she would be in a wheelchair by the time she reached 50, she is currently stable and maintaining her mobility.
+Furthermore, she is controlling her pain levels through extensive therapy and yoga.

-While in treatment at the VA Robin heard about Dive Pirates, and she had hoped one day to get her scuba diving certification.
+While in treatment at the VA, Robin heard about Dive Pirates.
+She had hoped one day to get her scuba diving certification.
 Now with assistance becoming a diver is possible, and she is looking forward to many years of diving as she strives to stay active.
 She continues to protect us as a TSA agent, working at the Las Vegas McCarran International Airport.
 Robin trained with Lee and Jose at GR8 DiVN.